incubiq/sign_in_with_wallet/backend_sample/Readme.md

-# Sample use of SIWC
+# Sample use of SIWW

-This package is in development and is not guaranteed stable yet.
-You can find the broader context on this repo : https://github.com/Yeepeekoo/sign_in_with_cardano and a documentation, also in progress, here: https://eric-duneau.gitbook.io/siwc/

-A full NodeJS backend is being developped with a compatible Passport library for signing a user via a wallet into web2 apps.
-This will be shared publicly nearer to completion, planned for mid Q4 2022.
+This package is provided as an example of integration with signwithwallet.com More information about the setup and implementation can also be found here: https://incubiq.gitbook.io/siww/use-cases/nodejs-backend-implementation

 ## Install

-Download the /backend_sample/ source code in a directory, and run npm install
+1/ Download the /backend_sample/ source code in a directory 2/ Run npm install => it will run on localhost:3003
+3/ ngrok https 3003 => Use ngrok to have an external URL accessible from other websites 4/ Go to signwithwallet.com and in the admin page, edit the localhost config to add your ngrok session as the tunnel option 5/ run your ngrok URL in the browser, and make use of the delegated  authentication provided by signwithwallet.com

 ## How it works

-This NodeJS server runs by default on localhost:3003 ; It requires a SIWW (Sign-In With Wallet) server running alongside to pass the authentication stage (see backend_siww).
-It implement a basic authentication via oAuth, making use of the SIWW passport extension.
+This NodeJS server runs by default on localhost:3003 ; It connects to https://signwithwallet.com (otherwise called Sign-In With Wallet or SIWW in the documentation) which provides the delegated authenticatin via web3 wallet signing.

-Steps to perform an oAuth authentication via a Cardano wallet:
- 1/ call the route /auth/prepare/siwc
-  - this route will ensure that the current domain is registered with SIWW (we do this at each authentication call because SIWW does not keep a log of all connecting apps since it does not have any DB)
-  - when domain registration is made, it auto redirects to route /auth/siwc which will make use of nodejs passport for the proper oAuth authentication

- 2/ route /auth/siwc is called
-  - it kick starts the passport SIWC authentication process.
+This sample code implements a full oAuth2 authentication via services provided by both signwithwallet.com and the other associated open source components.
+If you are interested in more details on nodeJS passport implementation, we rcommend reading this page: https://www.zachgollwitzer.com/posts/passport-js-course

 ## License